syncfusion-content/xamarin-docs/Xamarin/SfCheckBox/Getting-Started.md

 ---
 layout: post
 title: Getting started in Syncfusion CheckBox for Xamarin.Forms platform
-description: Learn how to customize the basic features of SfCheckBox
+description: Learn how to create a simple CheckBox and its customization options with its available basic features
 platform: Xamarin.Forms
 control: SfCheckBox
 documentation: ug